 Entries may be on any subject and should be between 1,000 and 2,000 words in length.

-Entries may be on any subject but must not exceed 40 lines in length.
+Entries may be on any subject but must not exceed 35 lines in length.
+This year’s Open Poetry judge is Simon Armitage, recently named the UK’s Poet Laureate.

 Stories in this category may be on any subject, providing they are aimed at readers aged 9 and up, including young adult.
-Submit your first three chapters, plus a synopsis.
+Submit your first three chapters or thirty pages (whichever is shortest), plus a synopsis no longer than two pages.
+The judge is Gill Lewis, a children’s author who writes books about humanity’s connection with the natural world.

 The judges will also present prizes at a special ceremony in the Bishop’s Palace during the Festival in October.
 Immediately preceding this, the shortlisted poets will be invited to read their entries.